-The extent to which the Yongbyon facilities had been disabled was tested in September 2008 when North Korea halted international monitoring at the reprocessing facility, moved some equipment out of storage, and threatened to begin reprocessing again.
-This temporary reversal was corrected and equipment moved back to storage by November 2008.
-Taking into account the need to test the facility (e.g., for leaks and cracks in the piping) and introduce chemicals, experts estimate that restarting the reprocessing plant could take approximately six to eight weeks, although this timeline may be shorter since some initial work may have been done in September 2008.
+The extent to which the Yongbyon facilities had been disabled was first tested in September 2008 when North Korea halted international monitoring at the reprocessing facility, moved some equipment out of storage, and threatened to begin reprocessing again.84 This temporary reversal was corrected and equipment moved back to storage by November 2008.
+Taking into account the need to test the facility (e.g., for leaks and cracks in the piping) and introduce chemicals, experts estimated that restarting the reprocessing plant could take approximately six to eight weeks, although this timeline might be shorter since some initial work may have been done in September 2008.
 It would then take approximately three to four months to reprocess the spent fuel rods now in storage at Yongbyon, resulting in 7 kg to 8 kg of plutonium.
-This would be enough for at least one nuclear weapon.
-According to reports, disablement was limited to the "front-end," where spent fuel is loaded, at the reprocessing facility for technical reasons related to the safe disposal of the high-level waste in the facility.
-The North Korean Foreign Ministry said on April 25 that it had restarted its reprocessing facility, but there has been no way to independently verify this.
+This would be enough for at least one nuclear weapon.85 According to reports, disablement was limited to the "front-end," where spent fuel is loaded, at the reprocessing facility for technical reasons related to the safe disposal of the high-level waste in the facility.86

 In order to produce additional plutonium, the North Koreans would need to restore their 5-MWt reactor or build a new reactor.
 Timelines for restoring the 5-MWt reactor are uncertain, although experts estimate between six months and one year.
 Rebuilding the cooling tower, which was destroyed in June 2008, could take approximately six months, but other venting solutions for the reactor could be possible.
 Additionally, this aging reactor may be in need of additional parts or repair.
 The fuel fabrication facility would have to be restored to produce additional fuel.
 Former Director of the Los Alamos National Laboratories, Siegfried Hecker, has said that while significant work is needed to do so, North Korea could restore operations at the 5 megawatt reactor and fuel fabrication facility without foreign equipment or materials, and could do so in approximately six months.
-After the facilities were operating, they could produce approximately 6 kg of plutonium per year.
-Significant future growth in North Korea's arsenal would be possible only if larger reactors were completed and operating, and would also depend on any progress in the reported uranium enrichment program.
+After the facilities were operating, they could produce approximately 6 kg of plutonium per year.87 Significant future growth in North Korea's arsenal would be possible only if larger reactors were completed and operating, and would also depend on any progress in the reported uranium enrichment program.